loopbackio/loopback.io/pages/en/lb2/Customizing-models.md

 Alternatively,  you can edit the [Model definition JSON file](/doc/{{page.lang}}/lb2/Model-definition-JSON-file.html) and set the "base" property to the name of the model you want to extend.

 {% include note.html content="
 In general, use `PersistedModel` as the base model when you want to store your data in a database using a connector such as MySQL or MongoDB.
-Use `Model` as the base for models that don't have CRUD semantics, for example, using connectors such as SOAP and REST." %}
+Use `Model` as the base for models that don't have CRUD semantics, for example, using connectors such as SOAP and REST.
+" %}

 For example, here is an excerpt from a `customer.json` file that extends the built-in User model to define a new Customer model: